jpsacha/sbt-imagej/README.md

     > ijPrepareRun

 It is useful if you want to have your own run configuration, for instance executed by your IDE.
-Look in the `example` directory to see how it can be used in IntelliJ IDEA or Eclipse.

 ### Configuration